luigimorel/ugandaconstitution.com/README.md

 127. [Participation of the people in the administration of justice](/chapters/Chapter%208.md#127-participation-of-the-people-in-the-administration-of-justice)
 128. [Independence of the judiciary](/chapters/Chapter%208.md#128-independence-of-the-judiciary)

-The courts of judicature.
+The courts of judicature

 129. [The courts of judicature](/chapters/Chapter%208.md#129-the-courts-of-judicature)

-The Supreme Court of Uganda.
+The Supreme Court of Uganda

 130. [Supreme Court of Uganda](/chapters/Chapter%208.md#130-supreme-court-of-uganda)
 131. [Composition of the Supreme Court](/chapters/Chapter%208.md#131-composition-of-the-supreme-court)
 132. [Jurisdiction of the Supreme Court](/chapters/Chapter%208.md#132-jurisdiction-of-the-supreme-court)
 133. [Administrative functions of the Chief Justice](/chapters/Chapter%208.md#133-administrative-functions-of-the-chief-justice)

-The Court of Appeal of Uganda.
+The Court of Appeal of Uganda

 134. [Court of Appeal of Uganda](/chapters/Chapter%208.md#134-court-of-appeal-of-uganda)
 135. [Composition of the Court of Appeal](/chapters/Chapter%208.md#135-composition-of-the-court-of-appeal)
 136. [Administrative functions of the Deputy Chief Justice](/chapters/Chapter%208.md#136-administrative-functions-of-the-deputy-chief-justice)

 The constitutional court

 137. [Questions as to the interpretation of the Constitution](/chapters/Chapter%208.md#137-questions-as-to-the-interpretation-of-the-constitution)

-The High Court of Uganda.
+The High Court of Uganda
 138. [High Court of Uganda](/chapters/Chapter%208.md#138-high-court-of-uganda)
 139. [Jurisdiction of the High Court](/chapters/Chapter%208.md#139-jurisdiction-of-the-high-court)
 140. [Hearing of election cases](/chapters/Chapter%208.md#140-hearing-of-election-cases)
 141. [Administrative functions of the Principal Judge](/chapters/Chapter%208.md#141-administrative-functions-of-the-principal-judge)

-Appointments, qualifications and tenure of office of judicial officers.
+Appointments, qualifications and tenure of office of judicial officers

 142. [Appointment of judicial officers](/chapters/Chapter%208.md#142-appointment-of-judicial-officers)
 143. [Qualifications for appointment of judicial officers](/chapters/Chapter%208.md#143-qualifications-for-appointment-of-judicial-officers)
 144. [Tenure of office of judicial officers](/chapters/Chapter%208.md#144-tenure-of-office-of-judicial-officers)
 145. [Registrars](/chapters/Chapter%208.md#145-registrars)

-Judicial Service Commission.
+Judicial Service Commission

 146. [Judicial Service Commission](/chapters/Chapter%208.md#146-judicial-service-commission)
 147. [Functions of the Judicial Service Commission](/chapters/Chapter%208.md#147-functions-of-the-judicial-service-commission)